grafana/grafana-iot-twinmaker-app/src/panels/scene-viewer/README.md

 4. Select the template variables that will store the entityId and componentName of the data bound to tags.
 When you select a tag in the scene the Scene Viewer will set these variables automatically.
 You can use these variables to dynamically configure queries on other panels.

-5. In order to see tags change icons based on data:
+5. In order to see tags change icons based on data, the Scene Viewer panel needs to get the property values.
+There are two ways to provide the data:
+- 5.a Add Grafana query
-   a.
-Add a "Get Property Value History by Component Type" query to the panel
+  - a.
+Add a "Get Property Value History by Entity" query to the panel for each data binding in your scene.
+    - Note: The Scene Viewer only supports the "Get Property Value History by Component Type", "Get Property Value History by Entity" and "Get Alarms" queries
-   b.
+  - b.
 Select your component type and property, and optionally a filter on the property value.
-   c.
+  - c.
 Select Order = DESC to pass data from most recent to oldest to the Scene Viewer.
 This panel will parse the data and pull off the first value to match with a tag's rule.
 This assumes you have composed your scene with rules to change tag icons based on data value thresholds.
-   - Note: The Scene Viewer only supports the "Get Property Value History by Component Type" query
+- 5.b Enable auto query
+  - By switching on the "Enable auto query" toggle, the Scene Viewer panel will automatically construct the queries for all the data bindings exist in the scene, then fetch the data.
+Any Grafana query added to Scene Viewer panel will be ignored.

 Click "Apply" then save your dashboard.